Official Title

 Brief Summary

-This is a multicenter, randomized controlled trial aiming to investigate the efficacy of intravenous immunoglobulin (IVIG) replacement therapy under the hypothesis that immunoglobulin replacement would have therapeutic effects on persistent COVID-19 in patients with B-cell impairment.
+This is a multicenter, randomized controlled trial aiming to investigate the efficacy ofintravenous immunoglobulin (IVIG) replacement therapy under the hypothesis thatimmunoglobulin replacement would have therapeutic effects on persistent COVID-19 inpatients with B-cell impairment.

 Detailed Description

-This project aims to provide passive immunization to patients with persistent COVID-19 who
+This project aims to provide passive immunization to patients with persistent COVID-19

-plasma donors who have formed high antibody titers through vaccination and breakthrough
+SARS-CoV-2-specific antibodies from plasma donors who have formed high antibody titers

-infections.
-Thus, in contrast to previous studies, the therapy may demonstrate clinical
+through vaccination and breakthrough infections.
+Thus, in contrast to previous studies,

-efficacy.
-In this work, we aim to elucidate the role of IVIG in treating persistent COVID-19
+the therapy may demonstrate clinical efficacy.
+In this work, we aim to elucidate the role

-in patients with B-cell depletion who cannot produce antibodies, and to establish grounds for
+of IVIG in treating persistent COVID-19 in patients with B-cell depletion who cannot

-clinical application of the therapy.
+produce antibodies, and to establish grounds for clinical application of the therapy.

-Once the participants voluntarily provide written consent to participate in the trial, they
+Once the participants voluntarily provide written consent to participate in the trial,

-treatment or control (standard of care) group in a 1:1 ratio.
+the treatment or control (standard of care) group in a 1:1 ratio.

 COVID-19